-The registered office has changed from 22 Grenville Street, St Helier, Jersey, Channel Islands, JE4 8PX to 13 Castle Street, St Helier, Jersey, Channel Islands, JE4 5UT with effect from 1st June 2013.
+The registered office is 13 Castle Street, St Helier, Jersey, Channel Islands, JE4 5UT.

 REPORT OF THE DIRECTORS - (CONTINUED)

 STATEMENT OF DIRECTORS' RESPONSIBILITIES IN RESPECT OF THE FINANCIAL STATEMENTS

 The Directors are responsible for preparing the Report of the Directors and the financial statements in accordance with applicable law and regulations.